 Bacon

-- Heat a large sauté pan over medium for approximately 2 minutes.
+- Heat a large skillet over medium heat for approximately 2 minutes.

 - Add chopped bacon pieces in an even single layer.